sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 CoWeM uses [Gradle](https://gradle.org) to automate the process of building the website.

 Gradle is a build manager for software projects.
-Although a websiote may not involvr programming in the usual sense, it can certainly be regarded as a software system.
-If ypur only experience with with build managers has been the ones built in to a programming IDE or the venerable Unix `make` utility, you may be surprised at the range of features provided by Gradle.
+Although a website may not involve programming in the usual sense, it can certainly be regarded as a software system.
+If your only experience with with build managers has been the ones built in to a programming IDE or the venerable Unix `make` utility, you may be surprised at the range of features provided by Gradle.
 Of particular relevance to CoWeM: